lopezmiguelangel/3D-RIRs/ReadMe.md

               box-shadow: 2px 2px 6px rgba(0,0,0,0.1);" />
 </div>

-The applies for a 3D pattern.
+The same applies for a 3D pattern.

 ## Program Overview